StefanSchroeder/Python-MakeFlashcards/README.md

 Python-Makeflashcards
 =====================

-This is a python plugin for Openoffice/Libreoffice to create nice flashcards for printing from wordlists.
+This is a python macro/plugin for Openoffice/Libreoffice to create nice flashcards for printing from wordlists.

 It works with Openoffice/Libreoffice 1-3 (makeFlashcards.py) and
-with Libreoffice 4 (makeFlashcards4.py; tested with Libreoffice 4.0.3 in Windows) .
+with Libreoffice 4 (makeFlashcards4.py; tested with Libreoffice 4.0.3 in Windows and Libreoffice 5.1.2 in Windows).

 Installation